laurencelundblade/QCBOR/doc/Numbers.md

 ### Float Encoding

 The main means for encoding is QCBOREncode_AddDouble().
-It will produce ordinary serialization, the most compact form.
-This wide spread practice and decodable by all but the most incapable CBOR libraries.
+It will produce preferred-plus serialization, the most compact form.
+This is wide spread practice and decodable by all but the most incapable CBOR libraries.

-QCBOREncode_AddFloat() is also available, mostly to avoid a cast from float to double, should you use flaot in your code.
-It also does ordinary serialization.
+QCBOREncode_AddFloat() is also available, mostly to avoid a cast from float to double, should you use float in your code.
+It also does preferred-plus serialization.

 QCBOREncode_AddDoubleRaw() and QCBOREncode_AddFloatRaw() always output
 the IEEE 754 type they are named for.
 They do no processing at all.